sccirlos/utrgv2020_CS1170/README.md

            - during lab sessions
            - assignment submission

-## I will be making a short video on how to use Visual Studio Code on Mac!
-I will post it before Thursday next week.
-You can also watch some youtube videos on set up!
-Here are some good ones:
+## :movie_camera: We will be making a short video on how to use Visual Studio Code on Mac!
+I will post it to Discord before Thursday next week.
+You can also watch some Youtube videos on set up! :movie_camera:

+### Here are some good ones:

 ### Send us a message if you have any questions!